 This drum had been sitting around our house for a long time.
 It’s a tom drum that my husband, Rob got from the thrift store many years ago.

 Rob has a very large collection of instruments and musical gear.
 You may have seen some of his guitars on display in other photos on this blog.
-Like this tour of my dining room from a couple of years back.

 This drum ended up in my daughters toy collection but it didn’t get played with very often (can’t say I am too sad about that.
 The house is noisy enough without Chloe pounding on a drum all day)